 Home Insurance Claim Denied in Oklahoma?

-You’ve been diligent in making your homeowners insurance premium payments, hoping you would never need to use the coverage you have bought.
-But now something has happened (a fire, a hailstorm, a tornado, a busted hot water heater, damage from an earthquake) and when you made a claim under your insurance policy, the insurance company has treated you unfairly.
-Despite your best efforts to be fair with the insurance company, they won’t budge – now it’s time to hold your insurance company accountable for what you’re owed.
+You’ve been diligent in paying your homeowners insurance premiums, all the while hoping you would never need the coverage you purchased.
+But now, an incident (a fire, hailstorm, tornado, broken water heater, damage from an earthquake) has occurred, and when you submitted a claim to your carrier, it was denied.
+Despite your best efforts to negotiate with the insurance company, they won’t budge – now it’s time to hold them accountable for what you’re owed.

 What Are an Oklahoma Home Insurance Company’s Obligations?